5 Signs Your Amazon Feedback Solicitation Process is Broken

 Many merchants aim to fully capitalize on the Amazon feedback system, but they soon return to old habits.
 Soliciting for feedback does require an investment of time and resources, which are often consumed by more pressing issues such as inventory management and repricing.
 With each new order, another feedback opportunity is lost.

 If this sounds like you, there is good news.
-Our FeedbackFive software (14-day free trial) has been used by Amazon merchants to (automatically) solicit more than 30 million positive feedbacks since 2009.
+Our FeedbackFive software (14-day free trial) has been used by Amazon merchants to (automatically) request millions of feedbacks since 2009.
 FeedbackFive checks for new orders and solicits feedback based on the campaign rules you define.
 With FeedbackFive, there's really no excuse for failing to solicit.

 2. You're Not Getting Feedback

 Frustrated by a low feedback conversion rate?
 You're probably in good company.
 As we recently pointed out, less than 5% of customers tend to leave feedback on the Amazon marketplace.
 If you're manually soliciting via the "Contact Buyer" link or automatically soliciting with FeedbackFive, you may notice an uptick in this ratio (some of our customers greatly exceed the 10% threshold).
 Regardless, the fact remains that between 90% and 95% of your buyers will fail to leave feedback.
 Keep this fact in mind before getting too concerned.